-Virological suppression test with anti-retroviral first-line treatment using a drug regimen of dolutegravir (Tivicay) And lamivudine, would be highly profitable and could save the health system about $ 500 million over five years, according to the results of a mathematical model published in the online edition of Clinicalinfectious diseases.
+First-line anti-retroviral virological suppression test using a drug regimen of dolutegravir (Tivicay) and lamivudine would be highly cost-effective and could save around $ 500 million health systems over five years, according to the results of a mathematical model published in the online edition of Clinical infectious diseases.

-The Switching from one quarter of immunosuppressed patients for the procedure using the combination of two drugs could reach five annual savings of $ 3 billion.
+A Switching a quarter of immunosuppressed patients to the regimen with the combination of two drugs could reach five annual savings of $ 3 billion.

-"We want to demonstrate that induction therapies maintenance strategy with three initial drugs with DTG / ABC / 3TC [dolutegravir / abacavir / lamivudine] followed by DTG + 3TC as maintenance scheme would have cost-effective in the United States under plausible hypotheses virological efficacy and DTG + 3TC as initial therapy could be even more effective in terms of cost, "the researchers comment.
-"We found that the induction and maintenance of two drugs strategies, if adopted, could save more than $ 500 million, or $ 800 million, respectively, in patients with HIV, therapy costs in the first five years, compared with the Current standard of care. "
+"We want to demonstrate that the maintenance strategy induction of three-drug therapies initial with DTG / ABC / 3TC [Dolutegravir / abacavir / lamivudine] followed by DTG + 3TC as maintenance scheme would have cost-benefit in the US under plausible hypothesis virological efficacy and DTG + 3TC as initial therapy could be even more cost-effective, "comment the researchers.
+"We found that the induction and maintenance of two drug strategies, if approved, could save more than $ 500 million, or $ 800 million, respectively, on HIV patients, therapy costs in the first five years compared to current standard of care. "

-The findings are described as "important" by the authors of an editorial suggesting that the cost savings achieved effectively double-drug therapy could be used to improve engagement rates and retention in care, both fundamental to control the epidemic HIV in the United States.
+The findings of the study are described as "important" by the authors of an editorial, which suggest that the cost reduction achieved effectively in dual drug therapy could be used to improve engagement rates and retention in care, both critical to controlling the epidemic of HIV in the United States.

-First line therapy HIV is usually composed of three antiretroviral drugs into two distinct classes.
-This treatment usually costs upwards of 30.000 dollars per patient / year.
+The first line of HIV therapy is usually composed of three antiretroviral drugs in two distinct classes.
+This treatment usually costs up to 30.000 dollars per patient / year.

-The results of a pilot study presented at the15th European AIDS Conferencethis year showed that the first line of treatment with only two drugs - a potent inhibitor of integrase dolutegravir lamivudine - had excellent efficacy for virological 48 weeks, with a good safety / toxicological profile.
-Full results will be published in 2016 year.
+The results of a pilot study presented to the 15th European AIDS Conference this year, demonstrated that the first line of treatment with only two drugs - a potent integrin dolutegravir inhibitor with lamivudine - had excellent virologic efficacy during 48 weeks, with a good safety / toxicological profile.
+The full results will be published in the year 2016.